 The map focuses on the topographical details of the region, showing mountains, elevations, rivers, coal mining regions, towns, roads and railroad lines.
 Major cities include Belle Fourche, Deadwood, Sturgis, Rapid City, Custer, Newcastle, Buffalo Gap, Hot Springs, etc.

-The book title is Rocks, Minerals and of the Resources of the Golden Black Hills of South Dakota and Wyoming.
-The work has been referred to as "the first book on descriptive mineralogy of the Black Hills.
-Today it is highly sought after as a Black Hills mining relic" (Loomis).
+This work has been refered to as "the first book on descriptive mineralogy of the Black Hills.
+Today highly sought after as a Black Hills mining relic" (Loomis).
+Rumsey notes: